Serving Oregon Residents in Family Law and Estate Planning Matters

 A will is a legal document that tells the court how to distribute your assets to your beneficiaries after you pass.
 If you own a home or have a child(ren), you should have a will.
 A will should list your possessions and who will receive those possessions.
 If you have child(ren), you will want to name a guardian of your child(ren).
 Wills should be updated regularly, especially if a huge change in life occurs.

 In addition to a will, some individuals want their property in a trust.
 A trust is designed for you to put conditions on how and when your assets are distributed.
 Having a trust may also keep your estate from going through probate.

-Salem divorce attorney, David Johnson, also specializes in family law, bankruptcy and estate planning.
+Salem divorce attorney, David Johnson, also specializes in family law and estate planning.
 David carved out this niche because he wanted to help families through some of their toughest problems.
 So, when it is a matter of importance, contact the Law Office of David Johnson.